ivoa/IvoaDocViewSite/README.md

 * pandoc's default translation from latex to restructured text does not quite work as required
 * to perform one of the desired transformations

-Customisation is done via https://pandoc.org/lua-filters.html, in the [pandocCustomization](./pandocCustomization) with some examples in https://github.com/pandoc-ext
+Customisation is done via https://pandoc.org/lua-filters.html, in the [pandocCustomization](./pandocCustomization) directory with some examples in https://github.com/pandoc-ext

 ### Sphinx Notes